nkzw-tech/fbtee/README.md

 After generating the translations file, your app is ready to display translated content in other languages.
 The error you had until now in the `setupFbtee` with regards to the imported translations file should be resolved now.

 Since the `translations.json` is an auto-generated file part of your build process, the `fbtee:translate` command should be added to your build step.

+## Command Overview

+### `fbtee manifest`

+`fbtee manifest --src src` searches through files in the `src` directory and generates a manifest file (`.src_manifest.json`) that lists all the files with translatable strings.
+In addition it creates `.enum_manifest.json` which lists all the files containing `<fbt:enum>` tags.
+Since these files are auto-generated, we recommend adding them to your `.gitignore`.

+### `fbtee collect`

+`fbtee collect --manifest < .src_manifest.json > source_strings.json` reads the manifest file and extracts all the translatable strings into a `source_strings.json` file.
+This file should be uploaded to your translation provider as the source for your translations.

+### `fbtee translate`

+`fbtee translate --source-strings source_strings.json --translations translations/*.json --jenkins --output-dir src/translations/` reads all the translations in the `translations/` directory and compiles them into a `src/translations/` folder.
+This folder is used by **fbtee** to display translated content in your app.
+The `--translations` parameter specifies the path to the translation files.
+The `--jenkins` flag is used to define the utilized [hash function](https://en.wikipedia.org/wiki/Jenkins_hash_function).

+You can adjust the `--translations` parameter to point to your translation directory.
+If your translations are within your app directory in a folder called `i18n`, for example, you'd use `--translations app/i18n/*.json`.
+The output is the translation folder used by **fbtee**, and it's up to you to define how to load them in your app.
+Since this folder is generated through the build process, it should not be part of version control.

+This command requires the translations to be present in the `translations/` directory, created based on real translations of what was previously collected using the `collect` command.
+Instead of outputting a folder, you can also remove the `--output-dir` parameter to output a single file such as `translations.json`, which can be used directly in your app without loading individual translation files.

 ## ESLint Plugin